 wc from coreutils.

-My diary structure is simple, there is one file per year, aptly named after the year:
+Now, my diary structure is simple.
+There is one file per year, aptly named after the year:

 (thread-last (file-expand-wildcards "~/.notes/20*.org") (seq-map #'file-name-nondirectory))